 Online courses require that students have access to a computer connected to the Internet.
 Certain online courses also require a CD-ROM drive and sound output (such as headphones or speakers).
-Online classes usually have one on-campus orientation session, but the rest of the learning activities are mediated through the computer and the Internet.
-Please check the current class schedule or the Distance Education brochure for information on the online courses being offered, or http://learnonline.sbccd.cc.ca.us for links to Distance Education and the college.
+Online classes usually have several on-campus meetings, but the rest of the learning activities are mediated through the computer and the Internet.
+Please check the current class schedule or the Distributed Education brochure for information on the online courses being offered, or http://learnonline.sbccd.cc.a.us for links to Distributed Education and the college.